HOW TO PLANT

 Choices for mulch, leaf litter, hay, shredded or fine bark, pine

-needles or use weed mats to prevent weed competition.
+needles or use weed mats to prevent weed competition and to reduce water evaporation.

 WATERING NEW TREES